unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

   - `UC_INTEGRATION_HTTP_PORT`: port number.
 - The working directory is set to the binary directory.
 - The binary directory is read-only.
-- Node.js version: v16.18.
-A future firmware update will provide a newer Node.js LTS version.
+- Node.js version: v20.16 (firmware release 1.9.3 and newer).
+  - There are no pre-installed node modules.
+  - An integration driver must include all required modules in the installation archive, including `uc-integration-api` (if used).
 - File access with relative paths between `bin`, `config`, and `data` is not possible.
   - Environment variables must be used to retrieve the full path of these directories.
     - `UC_CONFIG_HOME` and `HOME`: configuration directory.
     - `UC_DATA_HOME`: data directory.
   - The returned path may not be stored, it may change with future software updates.
 - Only the `$UC_CONFIG_HOME` and `$UC_DATA_HOME` directories are writeable and persisted between restarts.
   - The `/tmp` directory can be used for small temporary files.
+    - This is a RAM file system and limited by the available free memory.
-Files are not persisted between restarts.
+    - Temporary files are not persisted between restarts.
 - A dynamic user and group is allocated when the driver is started.
   - The user and group IDs may change between driver restarts.
   - Write access to the `$UC_CONFIG_HOME`, `$UC_DATA_HOME` and `/tmp` directories is ensured.